Frequently asked questions

 Can I get a custom design/have a piece made from a specific animal (or even my pet)?

-Custom: YES!
-I do take on custom designs.
-Whether it`s a gift or for yourself, a special event, wedding, photoshoot or more, I would love to make your dreams a reality.
+Custom: We do take on custom designs.
+Whether it`s a gift or for yourself, a special event, wedding, photoshoot or more, we would love to craft work of your dreams

 Expect a response within 3-5 business days.

-Pets: I have teamed up with The Insect Asylum of Chicago, and local taxidermists to offer processing of animal remains.
+Pets: We have teamed up with The Insect Asylum of Chicago, and local taxidermists to offer processing of animal remains.

 The turn-around time to process an animal will vary depending on what you desire, and rest-assured, we will process your loved pet in an honorable way.